OGLE-2017-BLG-1186: first application of asteroseismology and Gaussian processes to microlensing: Light curve analysis

-Figure~\ref{fig:lc} shows the light curve of \target, which exhibits a standard symmetric \citet{Paczynski1986ApJ} curve with clear finite-source effects shown in the peak.
+The light curve of \target\, exhibits a standard symmetric Paczy\'nski curve~\citep{Paczynski1986ApJ} with clear finite-source effects shown in the peak (see Figure~\ref{fig:lc}).
 The event was intensively monitored by ground-based observatories and did not show any significant anomalies caused by multiple lenses or sources.
 Hence, we use a point lens with finite-source effects as our microlensing model.
 The formalism of this microlensing model can be found in~\citet{Yoo2004ApJ}.

 The microlensing model with parallax and finite-source effects is described by six parameters ($t_0$, $u_0$, $t_{\rm E}$, $\rho_{\ast}$, $\pi_{\rm E,N}$, $\pi_{\rm E,E}$).
 Specifically, ($t_0$, $u_0$, $t_{\rm E}$) are the three Paczy\'nski parameters describing the light curve for a point lens with a point source \citep{Paczynski1986ApJ}: $t_0$ is the time of the maximum magnification, $u_0$ is the impact parameter (scaled to the angular Einstein radius $\theta_{\rm E}$), and $t_{\rm E}$ is the Einstein radius crossing time, with all parameters specified as being seen from Earth. $\rho_{\ast}=\theta_{\ast}/\theta_{\rm E}$ is the scaled source radius associated with the finite-source effects, where $\theta_{\ast}$ is the source angular radius.
 Finally, ($\pi_{\rm E,N}$, $\pi_{\rm E,E}$) are the north and east components of the microlens parallax vector, respectively.